New Zealand Police: Weapons

 In July 2015, the Police Commissioner announced that Tasers would be routinely carried by police officers.
 Tasers were first trialled in 2006 and in 2010 were rolled out throughout New Zealand with all frontline vehicles containing an X26 or X2 Taser in a locked box.
+As of February 2024 police have begun rolling out the new Taser 10 weapon system across the country to replace the outdated Taser X2.
 In 2012, figures showed that a 'disproportionate number of people' targeted by police Tasers were mental health patients.

 Police officers receive regular Police Integrated Tactical Training (PITT) with different levels of training, depending upon an officer's role and responsibilities.
 In 2017, a training model was introduced, and the number of officers trained as so-called 'Level 1 responders' increased to 79%.
 Level 1 includes training with pistols, rifles, tasers, defensive tactics, handcuffs, OC spray and batons.
 In 2019, Level 1 responder live-fire training and simunitions training increased by 50%.
 Police annually release a report of their use of force including OC spray, Tasers and firearms.

-Since 2019, all officers wear a Body Armour System (BAS).
-This is a stab-resistant vest with equipment pouches that can be fitted with ballistic hard armour plates.
-The BAS replaced the stab resistant body armour (SRBA) introduced in 2006 and the ballistic Hard Armour Plate (HAP) which could be worn over the SRBA.
+Armed Response Team

+Starting on 28 October 2019 the Armed Response Team (ART) was a trial ran by the New Zealand Police, similar to the UK Armed Response Vehicle model of 'routinely armed' officers on the streets ready to support the frontline.
+Then Commissioner of police Mike Bush cited the 2019 Christchurch Mosque Attack and a rise in organised crime as reasons for the trial.
+The ART vehicles were often crewed by four Armed Offenders Squad (AOS) officers who dealt with high risk situations.
+The staff were described by police as well trained and well equipped.
+During the trial the ARTs were involved in over 8000 events with around 200 of these being firearm events, no ART member ever fired their gun.

+The trial ended on 26 April 2020 and on 9 June 2020, when then Commissioner of police Andrew Coster announced that the police would be scrapping their armed response teams after public feedback and consultation with the Māori and Pasifika communities.
+Public discussion around the armed response teams was influenced by concerns about police-community relations in light of the murder of George Floyd, which sparked protests around the world including New Zealand.